 Discuss.
 "Where will you find enough leaders for new little gatherings?"
-(Good answers: start with someone who is able to gather others.
-Have every gathering watch for willing leaders.)
 Have someone read aloud Titus 1:4-8.
 "What are some traits to look for in potential leaders of new little gatherings?"
 (Especially agree with those traits listed below.)